ChanlChanl

 // </analysis>

-The choice between JSON and XML depends on your downstream pipeline.
 JSON is easier to parse programmatically.
-XML is easier for the model to produce correctly because the closing tags act as natural delimiters.
-In practice, use JSON with response_format when available, and XML tags for Claude or when you need nested structures the model can reason about.
+XML is easier for the model to produce correctly because closing tags act as natural delimiters.
+Use JSON with response_format when available, XML for Claude or when you need nested structures the model can reason about.

 typescript